 I don’t blame them.
 I’m bored too, especially since I can’t put anything in the ground until Mother’s Day (we’re technically Zone 7, but I plant like we’re Zone 6, or else everything would die).
 So after a recent discussion of how all of us were sick of being inside, I decided that we wouldn’t wait for Mother Nature to get her butt in gear any longer.
 We would start our gardens inside this year – and when the temps finally caught up to us, we’d be ready for it.

 I found some clean journals that I’d been holding on to and told the kids that these new journals would be their (We’re Not Waiting For You, Mother Nature) Science & Nature Journals.
 After some initial pouting from my daughter (she wanted it to be a new sketchpad), we were ready to move on.
 My husband also joined in the fun after I tempted him to the table with a hot cup of coffee and the promise of a bike ride if he helped me out. 😉

-Update: It’s been a few weeks since we started our Seed-Starting Window Garden.
-The project has kept the kids busy and has been an interesting lesson in patience.
+Update: It’s been a few weeks since we started growing seeds in a plastic bag.
+Our Seed-Starting Window Garden has kept the kids busy and has been an interesting lesson in patience.
 So in case you have some impatient little kiddos like we do, I wanted to help you out and let you know what some of our “faster” growing seeds were…

 - Plastic Baggies

 - Water & Dropper (We just used an old medicine dropper.)

 - Seeds (Larger seeds like peas worked well, but chives, cilantro, basil, oregano, and surprisingly, lettuce worked too.)